 At the end of the month, Sally reviews her spending and sees that she's spending far more money eating at restaurants than she realized.
 She also wants to take a trip to Italy.
 Armed with the data from her ledger (the spreadsheet), she creates a budget (a big-picture goal) that guides her to spend less on restaurant meals in favor of building a vacation fund.

 Budgeting websites like Mint.com act as automated ledgers.
 These websites track and categorize your spending and show your personal expenses in the form of graphs, charts, and other helpful visuals.
 The data-collection aspect of these websites reflects ledger qualities rather than budget qualities.

-The goal-tracking aspect of this website reflects true budgeting.
-But budgeting can never be fully automated since it requires a human element of judgment, evaluation, and critical thinking.
+The goal-tracking aspect of this website reflects true budgeting, which may never be fully automated since it requires a human element of judgment, evaluation, and critical thinking.